Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Advertised peer-to-peer IP address(es).
-You can define up to 2 addresses, with one being IPv4 and the other IPv6.
-The default is `127.0.0.1`.
+Advertises the peer-to-peer IP address(es).
+You can define up to two addresses: one IPv4 and one IPv6.
+The default address is `127.0.0.1`.

 ### `p2p-advertised-port`